jmorc/Mighty-Meta-ORM/README.md

 * `AssocOptions` and child classes `HasManyOptions` and `BelongsToOptions` are used to provide the default foreign key, primary key, and class name for an association.
 They also permit the defaults to be overridden.

 * `belongs_to` and `has_many` both use the Ruby method `define_method(name)` to generate the association.
-These generate associations called `name` that returns the associated data object(s) using the `where` method from the `Searchable` module.
+These generate associations (called `name`) that returns the associated data object(s) using the `where` method from the `Searchable` module.

 * `assoc_options` is a class instance method that stores the options related to a `belongs_to` association.
 This is required for `has_one_through` associations, as described below.

 ### `Associatable_one_through` module

 This module adds the `has_one_through` type of association.
 This method again uses `define_method` to generate the `has_one_through` association method on the model class.
-To generate the association, two `belongs_to` associations must be generated with their options stored in `assoc_options`.
-These options are retrieved and used to generate a SQL database query to create and return the correct data object.
+To generate the association, two `belongs_to` associations must be generated, and their options stored in `assoc_options`.
+These options are retrieved and used to generate a SQL database query.
+The query creates and returns the correct data object.